check-sked/readme-generator/README.md

 Users can leverage the application by generating descriptive README files, or creating a simply produced skeleton for a larger and more descriptive README.

-It is designed for flexibility and to save time!
+It is designed for flexibility and to save users time!

 ## Contributing